craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Set 14 days before passwords expire, 14 days before a user is notified.

-1. Sign out of the portal and then close Edge.

-1. Open Edge, browse to **https://portal.office.com**.
+1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
+Sign in as Lindsey.

-1. Sign in as **lindsey@adatumXXXXXX.onelearndns.com**, password **Pa55w.rd1234**.
-If asked to save the password or to stay signed in, choose **No**.

 1. Note that Lindsey now has Outlook, OneDrive, etc in the list.

 1. Click the Notification icon in the top right.
 Note the "Time to change your password" message.

-1. Sign out of the portal and then close Edge.
+1. Close the InPrivate window.

 #### Exercise 6: Multifactor Authentication